datastaxdevs/workshop-ecommerce-app/README.md

 ![gitpod](data/img/PopupBlocked.png?raw=true)

 You may encounter the following at different steps and although this may not be applicable right away, the steps are included **in advance** and summarized here so that you can keep an eye out for it.
-Different paths and different environments might be slightly different although Gipod levels the playing field a bit.
+Different paths and different environments might be slightly different although Gitpod levels the playing field a bit.

 You can allow cutting and pasting into the window by clicking on `Allow` as shown below.